-A case example: varieties of uncertainty in clinical genomic testing
+A case example: Varieties of uncertainty in clinical genomic testing

-We present a case to illustrate the potential value of our provisional conceptual taxonomy of uncertainty (Box 1).
-It demonstrates the variety of uncertainties that arise in CNGS testing and how the taxonomy may provide a useful organizational framework that can make existing uncertainties more explicit to different stakeholders.
-This case involves numerous areas of uncertainty that are differentially perceived by individual stakeholders, each of whom represents a distinct locus of uncertainty, thereby resulting in varying degrees of uncertainty.
+To illustrate the potential value of our provisional conceptual taxonomy of uncertainty, we present a case (Box 1).
+It demonstrates the variety of uncertainties that arise in CNGS testing, and how the taxonomy may provide a useful organizational framework that can make existing uncertainties more explicit to different stakeholders.
+This case involves numerous areas of uncertainty that are differentially perceived-resulting in varying degrees of uncertainty-by individual stakeholders, each of whom represents a distinct locus of uncertainty.
 We now use our taxonomy to compare and contrast the uncertainties experienced by three of the different stakeholders: clinicians, patients, and genetics laboratory professionals.